jcodo/magepack/README.md

 This command will iterate over each deployed locale (excluding Magento/blank) and prepare bundles for each of them.

-There is one optional param you can set:
+There are two optional params you can set:

 `-g, --glob` - [Glob pattern](https://facelessuser.github.io/wcmatch/glob/#syntax) defining where to look for locales to bundle.

+`-m, --minify` - Force Magepack to output minified `.min.js` files when the source files are unminifed.
 ### Enabling

 Once you made sure [Magepack Magento module](https://github.com/magesuite/magepack-magento) is installed, what is left is to enable it via admin panel under Stores->Configuration->Advanced->Developer or CLI: